Hritam06/Car-Rental-Software/README.md

 # Car-Rental-Software

-A Flutter App to book Cars.
+A Flutter App to book/reserve Cars.

 ## Getting Started